A Brief History of Labor Day

 Halloween is a favorite holiday for many kids and adults.
 Dressing up in costumes, staying up after dark and going trick or treating all raise holiday excitement.
 However, without the proper safety steps in mind, Halloween can easily turn from a real treat to a nasty trick.

-The experienced New York injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP encourage you and your family to have a fun holiday season that includes these safety steps:
+The experienced New York injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP encourage you and your family to have a fun holiday season that includes these safety steps:

 Nix the necktie and skip the socks!
 What dads really want for Father’s Day can’t be bought in any department store.
 Instead, recent polls show that what most dads really want for Father’s Day is to spend quality time with their families.
 They want to feel like they matter as much on Father’s Day as Mom matters on Mother’s Day – and polls show that most dads have family members who agree with them.